neuschaefer/reform-handbook/src/source/linux.rst

  day=$(date +%A)
  echo Hello, $USER.
 Today is $day.

 The first line of the script, called the "shebang" line is important to tell the operating system that this script is to be interpreted by the shell ``/bin/sh``.
 Save the script to a file named ``greet.sh``.
-Mark the file executable and run it:
+Mark the file executable and execute it:

 .. code-block:: none